The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Art thou describing the recent assassination attempt at the Vicus Jugarius?
+Art thou referring to the recent attempt at the Vicus Jugarius?

 AELIUS.

-I am afraid this machination is more grievous.
-But I am not certain if in the end 'tis attached to that attack.
+I fear this machination is more grievous.
+Though I am not certain whether 'tis connected to that attack.

 COMMODUS.